docknetwork/crypto/README.md

 ## Primitives

 1. [Schnorr proof of knowledge protocol](./schnorr_pok) to prove knowledge of discrete log.
 [This](https://crypto.stanford.edu/cs355/19sp/lec5.pdf) is a good reference.
-2. [BBS+ signature](./bbs_plus) for anonymous credentials.
-Based on the paper [Anonymous Attestation Using the Strong Diffie Hellman Assumption Revisited](https://eprint.iacr.org/2016/663)
+2. [BBS and BBS+ signatures](./bbs_plus) for anonymous credentials.
+BBS+ is based on the paper [Anonymous Attestation Using the Strong Diffie Hellman Assumption Revisited](https://eprint.iacr.org/2016/663) and BBS is based on the paper [Revisiting BBS Signatures](https://eprint.iacr.org/2023/275).
 3. [Dynamic accumulators, both positive and universal](./vb_accumulator).
 Based on the paper [Dynamic Universal Accumulator with Batch Update over Bilinear Groups](https://eprint.iacr.org/2020/777)
 4. [Composite proof system](./proof_system) that combines above primitives for use cases like
    - prove knowledge of a BBS+ signature and the corresponding messages